 For more information

-For more information, visit Sewage Management Directive and for more detailed information on boat sewage management, see here.
+Visit the Sewage Management Directive page to read the Directive and for more detailed information on boat sewage management.